 Our group of a dozen or so women have gone in different directions over the past 14 years, but there are still several I’ve kept a connection with.
 They are the old roommates and party gals.
 They know the secret me, the me who never had to wear a face or attitude different from the one I was born with when I was around them.
 They accepted and loved me for being me, and I felt the same about them.
 I always felt at home with them.
 I figured we were sisters for life.
 Every time I would move away, I always knew I had them to go back to.

 Then came American politics.
 During the elections last year, I began to learn some things about a couple of friend’s viewpoints that were quite disparate from my own.
 I think part of the problem rose as I couldn’t quite fathom their endorsement of a candidate who is so obviously NOTHING like them.
 I’m usually an empathetic person, I can reason and find myself walking in another’s shoes, especially my friends.
 But I didn’t get this.
 And because I couldn’t get it, even with their “reasoning”, which didn’t sound like reason at all, I made it a point to avoid the subject all together.
-They didn’t, and I would have to ask them not to talk about it when we were together if we were going to keep our friendship.
+They didn’t, and I would ask them not to talk about it when we were together, for the sake of our friendship.
 It was that whole, “we’ll agree to disagree” bs that never really works when the subject contains individual moral fundamentals.

 Fast forward to the week post-inauguration.
 I made a smart-ass comment (yes, me) about the current president on a personal social media page.
 My old friend replied with a meme suggesting that nothing the president signed would have any effect on anyone I know.
 In fact, something he signed just days before had a direct effect on a co-worker, and I made it a point to call her out for it.
 In my anger-at-the-ignorance-of-it-all, and I’m sure a nice stroke to my ego, I ended the call out with an f-word epithet about fascism.
 The argument spiraled from there with others getting involved, but those were the last words said (or written) between us.
-She and her family members proceeded to publicly berate and shame me with name-calling, etc… My daughters saw it and were angry and pretty confused.
+Friends from both sides jumped into the fray, and it was on like a bad Jerry Springer episode.
+It became so hostile, I deleted the entire post as soon as I saw what it had devolved to.
+We don’t understand each other, and we don’t have the vocabulary, individual experience, and ultimately the desire, to do so.
+My friend and her family members proceeded to publicly berate and shame me on a family member’s page with name-calling, etc… My daughters saw it and were angry and pretty confused.
 These women were like “aunties” in their lives.
 They wanted to lash out and tell them to stop calling their mother names.
 I explained to my daughters why it wasn’t a good idea to put that kind of negative energy out to the universe.
 I used parables, turning the other cheek, blah, blah, blah… I also made it abundantly clear that any retort, especially on social media, was simply not my style and completely beneath me.
 Inside my heart was breaking into a million pieces at the sheer meanness being directed at me from people I loved and trusted.
 My closest lifelines were gone; people who turn like that are no longer considered friendly territory.
 My allies in life went m.i.a.
+I often wonder if they felt the same.

 Six weeks prior to my closest friendships unwinding, my roommate/long-time partner/friend lost his best friend of 30 years to a vicious murder.
 The killer is still at large, so healing has yet to begin for the victim’s family and close friends.
 My friend lost his lifeline, his brother from another mother.
 They saved each other many times over the decades from this or that relationship or situation; they were “that friend” who you can always rely on to help you out of a jam and get things straight again.
 Now he’s lost him because of another’s self-indulgent violence.
 There again, I cannot find the understanding or empathy for the person taking what was one of the brightest shining lights in this world from his family and friends.